Menopause Q & A

 Menopause occurs when your ovaries stop producing the female hormones estrogen and progesterone.
 These hormones are responsible for regulating ovulation and your menstrual cycle.
 Once you reach menopause, you no longer have periods and can’t get pregnant.

-This is a normal part of a woman’s health cycle — sometimes called “the change” — but treatment can reduce the severity of menopause symptoms and improve your quality of life as you go through this natural transition.
+This is a normal part of a woman’s health cycle — sometimes called “the change” — but treatment can reduce the severity of symptoms and improve your quality of life as you go through this natural transition.

 When does menopause occur?